xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/na.md

 Under Windows, most library functions that take character arguments, or return character results have two forms: one Unicode (Wide) and one ANSI.
 For example, a function such as `MessageBox()`, has two forms `MessageBoxA()` and `MessageBoxW()`.
 The `A` stands for ANSI (1-byte) characters, and the `W` for wide (2-byte Unicode) characters.

-It is essential that you associate the form of the library function that is appropriate for the Dyalog Edition you are using, i.e. `MessageBoxA()` for the Classic Edition, but `MessageBoxW()` for the Unicode Edition.
+It is essential that you associate the form of the library function that is appropriate for the Dyalog Edition you are using, that is, `MessageBoxA()` for the Classic Edition, but `MessageBoxW()` for the Unicode Edition.

 Whilst this is convenient it is not complete.
-It is adequate for character arrays that consist of characters from UCS-2 (i.e. those that will fit in an array with a `⎕DR` of 80 or 160).
+It is adequate for character arrays that consist of characters from UCS-2 (that is, those that will fit in an array with a `⎕DR` of 80 or 160).
 If a more complete support is required then the W form of the function would be required and explicit use of UTF16 specified.

 To simplify writing portable code for both Editions, you may specify the character `*` instead of `A` or `W` at the end of a function name.
 This will be replaced by `A` in the Classic Edition and `W` in the Unicode Edition.